Songs of Protest, Revolution & Change in America

 By the mid to late 60's with the explosion of FM "underground" music stations, recording artists found themselves with a very viable platform on which not-so-subtle, quite frank and direct songs left no question as to the subject matter and the reason for the protest.
 And, since successful popular music always reflects the mood of society, artists had no problem finding plenty of ways to get their protest points across.

-Here's a brief list of just some of the music which inspired and motivated young people to take up social concerns and political activism.
+Below are some protest song videos.
+Below the videos is a brief list of just some of the music which inspired and motivated young people to take up social concerns and political activism.

 "War" - Edwin Starr (1970)